kegates/Mod-GenerationPriority/README.md

 		1. Open the zipped folder and move the folder inside your Microsoft AddIns folder.
 The Add-In will not work if you do not do this!
+		   (for GitHub users, you should be moving the 'Mod_GenPrior' folder to this location)

 			Example: C:\Users\<username>\AppData\Roaming\Microsoft\AddIns